Q: “I’ve been told I need a new AC System because our home’s units contain R22 refrigerant. What does this mean? Is this a sales gimmick?

 Tariffs and Equipment Costs Increases:

 Finally, the tariffs on imported aluminum and steel tariffs enacted in March 2018, have lead to manufacturer price increase that began in June 2018.
-Prices will continue to increase as much as 25% this summer.
+In 2021, equipment rates increased 26% and as of March of 2022 another 12% per manufacturer.
+Prices will continue to increase as much as 15% this summer.
 The longer you wait to replace your old inefficient system, the MORE the replacement system will cost you.

 The San Antonio Energy provider (CPS) offers rebates as incentives for changing out R22 units w/the newer 16 seer R410a options.
 If your AC system fails and it is R22, please speak to your TemperaturePro technician or sales associate about your options.
 210-858-5566